jrandj/aws-security-specialty/README.md

     * If the root user has left, several tasks are required.
 A new root user password with a strong password policy should be created.
 The previous MFA should be deleted and recreated.
 Any root user Access Key ID and Secret Access Key should be deleted.
 Other user accounts should be checked and deleted if not legitimate.

 1. Given your organization’s compliance requirements, determine when to apply user policies and resource policies.

+	* The Amazon Resource Name (ARN) has the following format:
+	    ```bash
+	    arn:partition:service:region:account:resource
+	    ```

+    * All AWS services use IAM policies to authorise access.
+A policy will explicitly deny by default and only allow if there is an explicit allow.
+The policies utilise the JSON syntax.
+The elements are:
+        * **Version:** Define the document language version
+        * **Statement:** The principal element of the policy.
+Each statement includes information about a single permission.
+If a policy includes multiple statement, a logical OR is applied across the statements.
+For each statement object you will enclose with curly brackets and for multiple statements the array must be enclosed by square brackets.
+        * **Sid:** An optional key that you can add for each statement object.
+        * **Effect:** Specifies whether the statement results in an allow or deny.
+        * **Principal:** Used in resource-based policies.
+It can be many options include an AWS account, IAM user, IAM role, Federated user etc.
+        * **Action:** Include a list of actions that the policy allows or denies.
+        * **Resource:** If you create an IAM permissions policy, you must specify a list of resources to which the actions apply.
+If you create a resource-based policy, this element is optional as the resource to which the action applies is the resource to which the policy is attached.
+        * **Condition:** Specify the circumstances under which the policy grants permission.

+    * AWS Organizations SCPs are policy documents that you can apply at the AWS account level to restrict what API actions users can execute.
+Those SCP policies are managed in the master account (where AWS Organizations is enabled) and applied to the member accounts that you can organize with organization units (OUs) or attach directly to the account.

+	* The AWS STS is the AWS service that enables you to request temporary credentials for IAM users or federated users.
+You can use the following API actions to request temporary credentials:
+		* **AssumeRole:** The IAM user or IAM role can call this API, and the credential lifetime range is between 15 minutes and 1 hour.
+The maximum duration is the default.
+With this credential, the user can’t invoke the APIs GetFederationToken and GetSessionToken.
+		* **AssumeRoleWithSAML:** Any user can call this API; the caller must pass a SAML authentication response that indicates authentication from a known identity provider.
+The credential lifetime range is between 15 minutes and 1 hour.
+The maximum duration is the default.
+With this credential, the user can’t invoke the APIs GetFederationToken and GetSessionToken.
+		* **AssumeRoleWithWebIdentity:** Any user can call this API; the caller must pass a web identity token that indicates authentication from a known identity provider.
+The credential lifetime range is between 15 minutes and 1 hour.
+The maximum duration is the default.
+With this credential, the user can’t invoke the APIs GetFederationToken and GetSessionToken.
+		* **GetFederationToken:** Any IAM user or AWS account root user can invoke this API.
+The credential lifetime range is between 15 minutes and 36 hours.
+The default is 12 hours for IAM users and for the root user the lifetime is 15 minutes to 1 hour (the default is 1 hour).
+With this credential, the user can’t invoke IAM operations using the AWS CLI or AWS API.
+		* **GetSessionToken:** Any IAM user or AWS account root user can invoke this  API.
+The credential lifetime range is between 15 minutes and 36 hours.
+The default is 12 hours for IAM users and for root users, the lifetime is 15 minutes to 1 hour (the default is 1 hour).
+With this credential, the user can’t call IAM API operations unless MFA information is included with the request; it also cannot call AWS STS API operations except AssumeRole or GetCallerIdentity.

     * A policy is an object in AWS that, when associated with an identity or resource, defines their permissions.
 When you create a permissions policy to restrict access to a resource, you can choose an identity-based policy or a resource-based policy.